jdittrich/userNeedResearchBook/text/findPeople.md

 ## How many participants do I need?

-When estimating how many participants you need,  consider how many resources (time and/or money) you can spend on doing the research.
-Each additional participant gives you additional data and a broader view on your possible users.
-However, each research session needs time do and adds to the amount of data to be analyzed – so plan accordingly.

-You may think that more is better and that you just could shorten each session, ask fewer questions and skip observing the participants.
-But you need time if you want to find out about the »how« and »why« of the participants’ work .
-Several sessions in hurry will lead to less useful results than research with one participant done right.
-Nevertheless, only doing research on very few users will restrict the variance of data – like noticing that there may be several ways to do the same thing.
-As well you might not see which patterns are consistent among several people and which vary – which would certainly be impossible if you only had one participant.

 There are no clear cut rules of how many participants are enough.
 However, most of my projects have between 3 and 8 participants.
 If I really need to be sure that what I notice is consistent I'd do research with 10, but that is about the limit I can manage on my own.

+When estimating how many participants you need, consider how much resources (time and/or money) you can spend on doing the research.
+Each additional participant gives you additional data and a broader view on your possible users.However, each research session needs time do and adds to the amount of data to be analyzed – so plan accordingly.

 An efficient way of involving the »right« amount of participants is doing your research iteratively: start with three or four participants and analyse the data (how this is done is descibed in the section on [Analysing Data](#Analysis))